-A multi-master replication cluster, a reference point before all the other nodes join it and form a cluster.
+In a multi-master replication cluster, a reference point must be established before other nodes can join and form the cluster.
 This is called cluster bootstrapping and involves starting a single node as the

-grastate.dat file located at the cluster path should be updated with the value of
+grastate.dat file located at the cluster path should be updated with a value of 1 for the

-In case of a hard crash or an unclean shutdown of all the servers in the cluster you need to identify the most advanced node that has the largest
+In the event of a hard crash or an unclean shutdown of all servers in the cluster, the most advanced node with the largest

 seqno in the

-grastate.dat file located at the cluster path and start that server with the command line key
+grastate.dat file located at the cluster path must be identified and started with the

-Node A is stopped as usual.
-The other nodes receive "normal shutdown" message from node A. The cluster size is reduced and a quorum re-calculation is issued.
+When node A is stopped, the other nodes receive a "normal shutdown" message.
+The cluster size is reduced, and a quorum re-calculation takes place.

-After node A gets started as usual, it joins the cluster nodes.
-Node A will not serve any write transaction until the join is complete and it's fully synchronized with the cluster.
-If a writeset cache on donor node B or C (which can be controlled with a Galera cluster's option gcache.size) still has all transactions missed at node A, node A will receive a fast incremental state transfer (IST), that is, a transfer of only missed transactions.
-Otherwise, a snapshot state transfer (SST) will start, that is, a transfer of index files.
+Upon starting node A, it joins the cluster and will not serve any write transactions until it is fully synchronized with the cluster.
+If the writeset cache on donor nodes B or C (which can be controlled with the Galera cluster's gcache.size) still contains all of the transactions missed at node A, node A will receive a fast incremental state transfer (IST), that is, a transfer of only missed transactions.
+If not, a snapshot state transfer (SST) will occur, which involves the transfer of table files.

-Nodes A and B may be started as usual and will join the cluster after the start.
-Node C becomes a "donor" and provides the transfer of the state to nodes A and B.
+Nodes A and B can then be started as usual and will join the cluster after start-up.
+Node C acts as the donor, providing the state transfer to nodes A and B.

 All nodes are stopped as usual and the cluster is off.